-A full description of the Company's significant accounting policies is included in the audited Consolidated Financial Statements for the year-ended December 31, 2015.
+A full description of the Company's significant accounting policies is included in the audited Consolidated Financial Statements for the year-ended December 31, 2015 (Predecessor Company), available on the Company's website.
 In conjunction with the Merger and the election to apply pushdown accounting, the Company made certain revisions to its significant accounting policies, which are discussed in the Notes listed in the following table.